Car Accident Lawyer MD

-Whiplash Can Happen to Anyone
+Whiplash can Happen to Anyone

 You don’t have to be involved in a high-speed collision to sustain serious and painful whiplash injuries.
 In fact, you could emerge with painful injuries from a vehicular collision that caused little or no damage to the vehicle itself.

 Statistically, whiplash is one of the most common injuries caused in low-speed auto accidents.
 This is largely because it is a term used to describe a range of neck injuries caused by a sudden distortion of a person’s neck.
-Whiplash is technically an injury caused when a person’s neck is suddenly “whipped” forward and then backwards (or vice versa).
+Whiplash is technically an injury caused when a person’s neck is suddenly “whipped” forward and then backward (or vice versa).

-If you have been in an auto accident resulting in whiplash, you may need the experience of a car accident lawyer MD drivers recommend.
+If you have been in an auto accident resulting in whiplash, you may need the experience of a car accident lawyer Maryland drivers recommend.
 Fortunately, at the Law Firm of Frederick J. Brynn, P.C., you can easily consult with an experienced car accident lawyer.